 - Liberal Arts or General Education high school faculty must possess a Master’s Degree in field (Math, English, Sociology, etc.) OR a Master’s Degree in any field with 18 credits in the discipline of the course (Math, English, Sociology, etc.).

-- Career and Technical Education instructors must meet the faculty credentials set forth by Minnesota State’s joint faculty credentialing board.
+- Career and Technical Education faculty must meet the faculty credentials set forth by Minnesota State’s joint faculty credentialing board.
 These criteria include appropriate education requirement, occupational experience requirement, and work recency.
 Review each credential field individually.

-Search Credential Field
+- Search Credential Field

-Minn.
+- Minn.
 State Board Policy 3.32 College Faculty Credentialing

-Procedure 3.32.1 College Faculty Credentialing
+- Procedure 3.32.1 College Faculty Credentialing

-If you are or have a high school instructor seeking to meet minimum faculty qualifications to teach Concurrent Enrollment, please visit Pathway to 18: Concurrent Enrollment Credentialing.
-MinnState has created an easy, one-stop-shop with everything you need to know about funding sources, what courses are offered, when they are offered, and how to get started.
+If you are or you have a high school faculty seeking to meet minimum faculty qualifications to teach Concurrent Enrollment, please visit Pathway to 18: Concurrent Enrollment Credentialing.
+Minnesota State has created an easy, one-stop-shop with everything you need to know about funding sources, what courses are offered, when they are offered, and how to get started.